-Summer is here, which means tick season is just around the corner.
+Summer is here, which means tick season is hard upon us.

 American Dog Ticks are known as "three-host ticks," because they have three different host animals in their lifetime.

 First, the larva hatch out from the eggs, which may have been deposited in a den frequented by fox, raccoon, possum or groundhogs.
 Larvae only have six legs, like an insect, and are white.